andrewbethke/angular-weather/README.md

 If you want to take something from this project, go ahead!
 It is licensed under the MIT license.

-A mirror of this repository is hosted at [https://weather.andrewbethke.me].
+A build of this repository is hosted at https://weather.andrewbethke.me.